joaquin-casanova/joaquin-casanova.github.io/content/posts/batch_inference_ml.md

 - Execution must be frequent on a recurring schedule.

 In this post, we'll see how we can transform that into a pipeline that works in production.

+---

+### The problem
+To be clear, let's imagine a scenario where the data science team builds a scoring model.
+Stakeholders say they need to score our new users every week, our task is to put it into production.